MicrosoftDocs/dynamics-365-unified-operations-public/articles/retail/dev-itpro/extensions-shipping-carrier-integration.md

 We added all the new methods related to this order fulfillment packing slip process in this class.

 ### GetPackingSlipsData:
-This method returns the all the packing slip information by passing the Sales Id as the parameter.
+This method returns the all the packing slip information by passing the Sales ID as the parameter.

 ### GetFulfillmentLinesByPackingSlipId:
-Return the fulfillment lines based on the packing slip id.
-Suppose if you have the packing slip id and want to get the sales lines relevant to that packing slip id then you can use this method.
+Return the fulfillment lines based on the packing slip ID.
+Suppose if you have the packing slip ID and want to get the sales lines relevant to that packing slip ID then you can use this method.

 ### MarkFulfillmentLinesAsPacked
 This method updates the status of the fulfillment lines to packed by taking the fulfillment details as parameter in Xml string format.
 POS calls CRT to mark the selected lines from the POS UI as picked. **MarkAsPickedRealtimeRequest** in CRT calls the **MarkFulfillmentLinesAsPacked** real time service method in HQ to set the line status as marked.
 You can customize the **packingSlipExtensionPoint** method to add custom logic or return additional information when the line marked as packed and returned for printing.